Helping Your Child Who Is Blind or Has Low Vision Learn How to Make Friends

 - Role play with your child about how to approach another child she would like to be friends with.
-You can take turns, with you each playing your child and then the new friend, and practice different ways to start and maintain the conversation.
+You can take turns with you each playing your child and then the new friend and practice different ways to start and maintain the conversation.
 Give your child realistic feedback about what she is doing.

 - Use role playing also to practice having longer conversations with other children.
 Give your child suggestions about how to keep a conversation going with another person, such as saying “uh huh” to show you’re listening and asking questions about what the other person is saying.
 Give her opportunities to talk with other family members and friends.
 Encourage these people to give her feedback on what she is doing well and what she can improve on.

 - Teach your child body language, like facing someone in an alert, relaxed, and friendly way, and talk to her about how and when people use body language and gestures for communicating and socializing.
-Your child may be missing the chance to interact with others because she doesn't see their smiles, waves, nods, or winks.
-Practice these nonverbal gestures together, so she understands them more fully.
+Your child may be missing the chance to interact with others because she doesn’t see their smiles, waves, nods, or winks.
+Practice these nonverbal gestures together so that she understands them more fully.

 - Stand back when your child has an opportunity to interact with another child her age.
-Afterwards, when the two of you are alone, give her feedback on what she did well and what she might have done differently.
+Afterward, when the two of you are alone, give her feedback on what she did well and what she might have done differently.
 You may find that with feedback she is able to learn to monitor her own social interactions.

 Focus on Common Interests